 So, if you've got an idea that can solve a problem through software, building a SaaS product should probably be your next side business choice.
 You can also choose a subscription-based sale of a SaaS product to help you generate recurring revenue.

-32. DJ for Events
+32. DJ for events

 dj